polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/weight.md

 account and manually take extra fees or bonds or take any other measures to make sure that the transaction is safe.

-> _Is the weighting function open to change through governance or any sort of a runtime upgrade?_
+> _Is the weighing function open to change through governance or any sort of a runtime upgrade?_

 Yes, it is part of a runtime itself, hence any runtime upgrade is an upgrade to the weight system as well.
 An upgrade can update weight functions if needed.